Kartikk1127/DSA/recursion/Readme.md

 Where first you do the job and then call the function
 Example: [TailRecursion.java](TailRecursion.java)

-## Head recursion
+## Head recursion -- also known as backtracking
 Where first you call the function and then do the job.
+Involves backtracking.
 Example: [HeadRecursion.java](HeadRecursion.java)

 ## Stack Overflow